-Income tax expense of the Group for the Year was approximately HK\$0.1 million (2022: Nil) and such increase was consistent with the increase in assessable profits for the Year as compared to the Previous Year.
+Income tax expense of the Group for the Year was Nil (2023: approximately HK\$0.1 million).

-Profit/(Loss) and Total Comprehensive Income/(Expense) for the Year
+(Loss)/Profit and Total Comprehensive (Expense)/Income for the Year

-As a result of the aforesaid, the Group recorded a profit and total comprehensive income attributable to the owners of the Company of approximately HK\$1.2 million for the Year, as compared to a that of a loss and total comprehensive expense attributable to the owners of the Company of approximately HK\$13.6 million for the Previous Year.
+As a result of the aforesaid, the Group recorded a loss and total comprehensive expense attributable to the owners of the Company of approximately HK\$14.5 million for the Year, as compared to that of a profit and total comprehensive income attributable to the owners of the Company of approximately HK\$1.2 million for the Previous Year.